Shad00Z/machine-learning-compilers/docs/submissions/02_base.rst

 ^^^^^^^^^^^^^^^^^^^

 For the first function, which copies seven 32-bit integers, we used ``ldr`` and ``str`` instructions to load from the source and store to the destination registers.
-The memory addresses were accessed using immediate offsets, incremented by 4 bytes for each successive elements (since each 32-bit integer occupies 4 bytes).
+The memory addresses were accessed using immediate offsets, incremented by 4 bytes for each successive element (since each 32-bit integer occupies 4 bytes).

 For the second function, which supports a variable number of elements, we implemented a loop.
 We used two registers to accomplish a loop:

-- one register to track the number of copied elements
+* one register to track the number of copied elements

-- one register to maintain the current byte offset
+* one register to maintain the current byte offset

 Our loop performs the following steps:
 1. Load a 32-bit value from the source register using the current offset.